 improvement in speed to decision for campaigns

-Although the client had access to terabytes of user data, there was a cultural norm of KPIs being added regularly and priorities reshuffled.
-Further, they had a significant Insights and Analytics Department, but several positions were unfilled and as the economy turned would not be filled for the foreseeable future.
+Although the client had access to terabytes of user data, there was a cultural norm of adding KPIs and reshuffling priorities.
+Further, they had a significant analytics department, but several positions were unfilled and as the economy turned would not be filled for the foreseeable future.
 Any demand for new data collection or analysis would take months to be delivered.

-Taken together, the set of changes recommended by Artemis allowed the Marketing Team to eliminate ambiguity in evaluating Marketing performance, reducing the need to track huge data sets (reducing open positions in Insights and Analytics) and the need to review huge data sets (accelerating and improving the quality of decision making in Marketing).
+Taken together, the set of changes recommended by Artemis allowed the Marketing Team to eliminate ambiguity in evaluating campaign performance, reducing the need to track and review huge data sets, thereby reducing resource demands on the team and accelerating and improving the quality of decision making in Marketing.